content-left-bg.png

 Biological hazards

-Manage bodily substances (e.g. blood) and open wounds before, during and after the activity.
-Consult infection control guidelines and Queensland Health's exclusion periods for infectious conditions poster (PDF, 1.5MB) for hygienic practices and first aid, and Staying healthy: Preventing infectious diseases in early childhood education and care services.
+Manage open wounds before, during and after the activity.
+Consult infection control guidelines and Queensland Health's exclusion periods for infectious conditions poster (PDF, 1.4MB) for first aid and hygienic practices, and Staying healthy: Preventing infectious diseases in early childhood education and care services

 Environmental conditions